 It is the cheque, which is not issued by the actual account holder, but unlawfully by any other person or the amount is altered.

 It is the cheque, which is issued, payable in a future date.
 Banks will not honour this cheque before due date written therein.

 In this cheque, a previous date is written at the time of issuance of the cheque.
 However, the cheque is payable within six months of the date.

 The cheque which is not presented for payment within six months of the date of issuance becomes overdue cheque after the expiry of six months period.
 Payment of this cheque is refused by the bank.

 Introduction of cheques has provided many advantages and facilities in every field of life.
 Its main advantages are given as under:

 - It is an easy and convenient way of making large payment without using any cash and difficultly of counting.

-- Cheque is the safest mode of payment in case of any dispute in payment, it is easy to check the record involved in payment for the rectification of any error.
+- The cheque is the safest mode of payment in case of any dispute in payment, it is easy to check the record involved in payment for the rectification of any error.

 - It is not only safest, but the cheapest way of making heavy payments even in the far areas of the country.

-- Since, bank has full record relating all payments made though cheque, it is not necessary to keep personal record for the same.
+- Since the bank has full record relating all payments made through cheque, it is not necessary to keep a personal record for the same.

 - It is very easy to transfer money from one place to another without any risk.

-- Cheque is a transferable document; hence it can be transferred to another for payment.
+- The cheque is a transferable document; hence it can be transferred to another for payment.

-- Cheque has facilitated the trade, commence and other economic activities to a great extent.
+- The cheque has facilitated the trade, commerce and other economic activities to a great extent.
 By the use of cheque, economic plans can be assisted, if the cash is not readily available.